VinzzB/Async_CoinMarketCap_Excel_Api/README.md

 ## How Does It Work

 -  This library loads 1500 coins (by default) from CoinMarketCap.com API (CMC-API).
-The can be adjusted in the Workbook_BeforeClose() method by calling the Setup() method in the Reader class.
+The can be adjusted in the Workbook_Open() method by calling the Setup() method in the Reader class.
 -  Prices are shown in USD by default.
-You can choose to convert prices to another currency in the Workbook_BeforeClose() method by calling the Setup() method in the Reader class. all supported currencies can be found at https://coinmarketcap.com/api/
+You can choose to convert prices to another currency in the Workbook_Open() method by calling the Setup() method in the Reader class. all supported currencies can be found at https://coinmarketcap.com/api/
 - The refresh timer is also adjustable through the StartTimer() method.